bunnytrack/TeamColouredInsta/README.md

 # TeamColouredInsta
 A UT99 mutator which adds team-coloured InstaGib shock rifles to the game.

 Hacked together using methods from packages: Color (a.k.a.
 ColorMatch) by unknown author, BTInsta/BTPlusPlus by Rush.

+*Remember*, if you customise or otherwise edit this mod, *rename the package* so it doesn't cause mismatches on servers!

 ## Installation